shilohc/meng-proj/README.md

 ## Installation instructions

+This project has been tested on Ubuntu 18.04 LTS.
+Parts of it will also work on MacOS Catalina, but OMPL seems to be hit or miss on MacOS.
+Trying to get it to work on Windows is not recommended.

 Make sure OMPL, Boost, and OpenCV are installed ([instructions](http://ompl.kavrakilab.org/installation.html) for installing OMPL).

 Build and install LEMON from source ([instructions](http://lemon.cs.elte.hu/trac/lemon/wiki/InstallLinux)).
 This code has been tested only with version 1.3.1.